 A little bit of all of it.
 Winston has a lot of good material online, and there are a lot of YouTube videos out there.
-Being friends with (Winston Industries director of innovation) Barry Yates is helpful, too.
+Being friends with the late Barry Yates was helpful, too.
 He told me lots of different methods we could apply to what we were doing.

 Which was what, exactly?